 Blood levels of potassium are tightly regulated by the body, mostly by the kidneys.
 But when the kidneys aren’t working properly, potassium can rise to high levels and cause dangerous heart rhythm problems and even cardiac arrest.

-Bottom line: Most Americans consume far too little potassium (and far too much sodium), but they should get it from foods, not pills, unless their doctors have prescribed the supplements.
-Among the best sources of potassium are potatoes, bananas, spinach, avocados, yogurt, orange juice, Brussels sprouts and white or lima beans.
+Bottom line: Many Americans consume too little potassium, but they should get it from foods, not pills, unless their doctors have prescribed the supplements.
+Among the best sources of potassium are potatoes, spinach, salmon, bananas, milk, orange juice, broccoli, lentils, beans, and dried fruit.